 Pros & Cons of Sell & Stay

-- Lenient Eligibility Requirements: One of the main benefits of Sell & Stay from EasyKnock is that you may be eligible for it even if you aren’t eligible for similar products such as HELOCs or home equity loans since EasyKnock considers income and credit score less than traditional banks and lenders.
+- Lenient Eligibility Requirements: One of the main benefits of Sell & Stay from EasyKnock is that you may be eligible for it even if you don’t qualify for a home equity loan or reverse mortgages.
+Since EasyKnock takes into consideration you and your house, unlike banks and lenders who have strict requirements for types of income and credit score, they are able to open their opportunities up to a broader range of customers.

-- Short Time to Close: EasyKnock says it takes 21 days or less to get you your money and only 13 days on average.
-Most lenders and banks take 40 days or more.
+- Short Time to Close: EasyKnock says it can take as little as 9 days to get you your money.
+Some lenders and banks can take up to 30 days or more.

 - Great Website: EasyKnock’s website makes it easy to understand the products offered and it is user-friendly and simple to navigate.

-- Have to Pay Rent: The main downside of EasyKnock’s product is that you become a renter in the home that you previously owned.
+- Have to Pay Rent: The main downside of EasyKnock’s product is that you become a renter in the house that you previously owned.

 EasyKnock MoveAbility Review

-If you want to sell your home quickly or if you hope to sell but stay put for a while until you find your new home, MoveAbility is the ideal option for you.
+If you are looking for a bridge loan, or want to sell your house but stay put for a while until you find your new home, MoveAbility is the ideal option for you.

-With MoveAbility, you can get cash for your home in under 21 days—and most people access their money in as little as 13 days.
-Then, when you’re ready to sell, EasyKnock helps you work with the realtor of your choice to list your home at full market value.
+With MoveAbility, you can get cash for your house in as little as 9 days.
+Then, when you’re ready to sell, EasyKnock works with the realtor of your choice to list your house on the market.

-You do have to pay to rent your home if you opt to stay, but you’ll have flexibility to lease your house back for up to 18 months, so you won’t have to move quickly.
+You pay monthly rent and have the flexibility to lease your house back for up to 18 months, so you move when you’re ready.

 This can leave you time to build or buy your dream home, which can be especially beneficial if you don’t qualify for a bridge loan.